repaygithub/cactus/docs/Internationalization/API Documentation.md

 The `load` function is what will load your translations into the controller.
 You must extend `BaseI18nController` in order to provide an implementation of the `load` function.

 - The developer is responsible for handling failures when loading resources in the load function. (e.g. retry loading, or loading from an alternate source)
+  - You can either handle the error within the `load` method, or return a rejected Promise and handle the error in the `onLoad` method or an error listener.
+- The return value is a Promise that resolves to an object with one required and one optional property:
+  - `resources` is an array of Fluent translation strings; you can also put instances of the `FluentResource` class, or the return value of the `loadRef` method (more below).
+The array is combined such that if the same Fluent translation key exists in two of the resources, the later resource will override the earlier one.
+  - `version` if present should be a number indicating the version of the translations.
+This is tracked per section, and if (when reloading a section) the returned version is less than the current version, the translations will not be updated.
 - The `load` function accepts two arguments: an object that represents the section being loaded, and an options object.
 The section info argument has following properties:

 | Property  | Type   | Required | Description                                                                   |